 - Durable and rugged frame

-- Productive workouts via My Cloud Fitness app
+- Productive workouts via the My Cloud Fitness app

 - Resistance and tension is insufficient for some

 - 250 lbs weight capacity eliminates many users